jdx/usage/examples/docs/MISE_INLINE.md

 ###### Aliases: `w`

-[experimental] Run a task watching for changes
+[experimental] Run a tasks watching for changes

 ###### Arg `[ARGS]...`

 Extra arguments

-##### Flag `-t,--task <TASK>`
+##### Flag `-t --task... <TASK>`

-Task to run
+Tasks to run

-##### Flag `-g,--glob <GLOB>`
+##### Flag `-g --glob... <GLOB>`

 Files to watch
-Defaults to sources from the task(s)Examples:
+Defaults to sources from the tasks(s)Examples:
   $ mise watch -t build
-  Runs the "build" task.
-Will re-run the task when any of its sources change.
+  Runs the "build" tasks.
+Will re-run the tasks when any of its sources change.
-  Uses "sources" from the task definition to determine which files to watch.
+  Uses "sources" from the tasks definition to determine which files to watch.

   $ mise watch -t build --glob src/**/*.rs
-  Runs the "build" task but specify the files to watch with a glob pattern.
+  Runs the "build" tasks but specify the files to watch with a glob pattern.
-  This overrides the "sources" from the task definition.
+  This overrides the "sources" from the tasks definition.

   $ mise run -t build --clear
   Extra arguments are passed to watchexec.
 See `watchexec --help` for details.